Domain size asymptotics for Markov logic networks: Weight versus domain size in the limit

 then we can argue essentially as in the proof of Theorem~\ref{probability of max degree Delta tends to 0} (in Appendix~\ref{proof of probability of max degree Delta tends to 0}), by just replacing `$n^{\Delta + 2}$' in that proof by `$n$' and letting $\tau := \Delta + 3$ in the same proof.

-The reason that the limit is 0 for every choice of $w$ seems to be that, although, for some $d > c > 0$, there are between $2^{cn}$ and $2^{dn}$ graphs with vertex set $[n]$ and with maximum degree $\Delta$, this number is miniscule, for large $n$, compared to the number of all graphs with vertex set $[n]$, which is $\exp_2\big(\frac{n^2}{2} - \frac{n}{2}\big)$.
+The reason that the limit is 0 for every choice of $w$ seems to be that, although, for some $d > c > 0$, there are between $2^{cn}$ and $2^{dn}$ graphs with vertex set $[n]$ and with maximum degree $\Delta$, we also have $2^{dn} \big/ |\mbW_n| = 2^{dn} \big/ 2^{\frac{n^2 - n}{2}} \to 0$ (exponentially fast) as $n \to \infty$.
 So even if each graph with maximum degree at most $\Delta$ gets much higher weight than a graph that does not satisfy this condition, there may simply be too few graphs of the first sort to make its total weight comparable to that of the second sort.
 Another reason could be that even if $w$ is very large, there may be (too) many graphs with maximum degree larger than $\Delta$, but with only few failures of the soft constraint and then the weight of each such graph need not be much lower (in proportional terms) than the weight of a graph with maximum degree $\Delta$.

 I think that the proof of Theorem~\ref{probability of max degree Delta tends to 0} can be modified to show that, for every fixed $k$, the probability that there are at most $k$ $(\Delta +2)$-tuples that violate the soft contraint $\varphi(x_1, \ldots, x_{\Delta + 2})$ tends to 0 as $n \to \infty$ (but the combinatorics would become more messy). }\end{rem}